Bonita Springs, Florida

 These businesses owe a duty of care to invitees to make sure the property is reasonably safe and guests are warned of any dangerous conditions not immediately remedied.
 Failure to do so is a form of premises liability, which can include slip-and-fall injuries.

-Our experienced personal injury lawyers in Bonita Springs are committed to helping victims of negligence obtain fair compensation for their losses.
+Our experienced personal injury lawyers are committed to helping victims of negligence obtain fair compensation for their losses.

 Initial consultations are free, and services are offered on a contingency fee basis, meaning you pay no attorney’s fees unless we are successful in your case.